The early internet was built for anonymity

 A “dumb” core with intelligent edges

-Long before viral cat videos, social media farms, or bitcoin, a team of government researchers was tasked with creating the world’s first computer network.
+Long before viral cat videos, social media farms, and bitcoin, a team of government researchers was tasked with creating the world’s first computer network.
 The system was used primarily to exchange files and messages between a few dozen scientists.
 Identity verification was more of an afterthought; the network was still small and there wasn’t much of valuable on the network to steal at the time.
-These early internet pioneers weren’t concerned with who was online, they were just thrilled to be online.
+These early internet pioneers weren’t concerned with who was online — they were just thrilled to be online.

 The system was based on a “dumb” core that simply carried data, with intelligent edges — computers controlled by individuals.
 That meant it was (and still is) largely up to individuals to fend off fraudsters.
 “There’s this sense that the [Internet] provider’s not going to protect you,” Virginia Tech Historian Janet Abbate told The Washington Post.
 “The government’s not going to protect you.
 It’s kind of up to you to protect yourself.”